White Castle (restaurant): Buyout of Anderson, headquarters relocation, and expansion

 In 1933, Anderson sold his half of the business to Ingram, and the following year the company moved its corporate headquarters to Columbus, Ohio.
 Co-founder Billy Ingram was followed as head of the firm by his son E. W. Ingram Jr. and grandson E. W. Ingram III.

 In 1959, White Castle expanded into new markets for the first time since the 1920s.
 Billy Ingram, who had retired to Miami in 1958, built three White Castle restaurants there.
 The company closed the Florida operations in 1967 due to inefficient supply distribution.

 Throughout its existence, White Castle has been a private company and relied on company-owned stores.
-It remains privately held today, and its restaurants are all company-owned; none is franchised, except very briefly in Japan during the 1980s and more recently in China since 2017.
+It remains privately held today, and its restaurants are all company-owned; none are franchised, except very briefly in Japan during the 1980s and more recently in China since 2017.

 Location expansion, plant-based meat sliders, automation

 The first White Castle in the far western United States opened at the Casino Royale Hotel & Casino on the Las Vegas Strip on January 27, 2015.
 This was the first expansion for White Castle into a region outside the Midwest and Northeast in 56 years.
 On the first day of business, demand for food was so great that the restaurant had to temporarily close for two hours to restock.
 White Castle Vice President Jamie Richardson said that the store sold 4,000 sliders per hour in its first 12 hours.
 He was not aware of any similar closing due to unexpected demand in White Castle's 94-year history.
-A second White Castle location opened in Las Vegas on September 22, 2017, on Fremont Street, and a third opened in Jean not long after.
+A second White Castle location opened in Las Vegas in September 2017 on Fremont Street, a third opened in Jean at the Terrible's Road House in October 2018, a fourth location on Paradise Road in December 2019, and a fifth location in Henderson in June 2022.

 In September 2015, White Castle began to offer Veggie Sliders with dairy-free buns to provide a vegan option.

 In December 2015, White Castle announced that chief executive officer (CEO) E.W.
-“Bill” Ingram III would step down at the end of the year, but continue to be chairman of the board.
+"Bill" Ingram III would step down at the end of the year, but continue to be chairman of the board.
 His daughter, Lisa Ingram, then became the fourth CEO of the company.

 In 2018, White Castle began offering plant-based meat Impossible Burgers designed to closely mimic the flavor and texture of beef burgers.

 The first White Castle location in Arizona opened in Scottsdale on October 23, 2019.
+A second location opened in nearby Tempe on November 28, 2023.
+In June 2024, a third Arizona location opened in Goodyear.